HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 ## Selectors

 ### ID vs Class selectors
-CSS has a few ways to find elements on the page for styling, but let's put ID's and classes against each other to see which is more prevalent!
-I don't think the results are too surprising, classes are more popular!
+CSS has a few ways to find elements on the page for styling, but let's put IDs and classes against each other to see which is more prevalent!
+I don't think the results are too surprising -- classes are more popular!

 ```<pie chart of 02_08e-f>```

 A nice follow up chart is this one, showing that classes take up ~93% of the selectors found in a stylesheet.
-This is good news too, it would be troubling if ~93% of all selectors in stylesheets were using IDs!

 ```<pie chart of 02_08be-f>```

 ### Attribute Selectors
-CSS has some very powerful comparison selectors that we were curious of their use on the web.
+CSS has some very powerful comparison selectors, and we were curious about their use on the web.
 These are selectors like `[target="_blank"]`, `[attribute^="value"]`, `[title~="rad"]`, `[attribute$="-rad"]` or `[attribute*="value"]`.
 Do you use them?
 Think they're used a lot?
 Let's compare how those are used with IDs and classes across the web.

 ```
 <pie chart of 02_43h-l>
 <pie chart of 02_44h-l>
 ```

-Much more use with class names than IDs, which feels natural since a stylesheet has less ID selectors than class selectors, but still neat to see how uses of all these combinations.
+Much more use with class names than IDs, which feels natural since a stylesheet usually has fewer ID selectors than class selectors, but still neat to see how uses of all these combinations.

 ### Classes Per Element
 We thought it would be fun to query all webpages to see an average number of classes put on elements!
 With the rise of OOCSS / atomic / functional CSS strategies which can compose ~10 classes on an element to achieve a design look, perhaps we'd see some interesting results.
 The query came back quite unexciting, with the average on mobile and desktop being 1 class per element.